ZeroTwentyFifty/zero_twenty_fifty/README.md

 Create a file called `pytest.ini`, and model it off the `env.template` file.
 There's a chance this may be handled for you by `dotenv`, but probably not.

+By default, the conformance tests are excluded from the default `pytest` run, and are run as part of a separate pipeline in CI/CD.

+To run the conformance tests:

+    pytest -m conformance